Chapter 1 - Starting programming with Python#

 1.4.1 Operations between a scalar and a matrix#

-If you conduct simple operations on a numpy array with a scalar, all the elements in the array are multiplied by that scalar.
+If you perform simple operations on a NumPy array with a scalar, that operation is applied to each element in the array.

 1.4.2 Operations between matrices#